ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {:pre}

+You should see the same application exposed on a different route and deployed using the container image stored in a private container registry.

-## (Optional) Push the code to a private IBM Cloud Git repository
+## (Optional) Push the code to a private {{site.data.keyword.cloud_notm}} Git repository
 {: #scalable-webapp-openshift-private-git-repo}

-In this step, you will create a private IBM Cloud Git repository and push the starter application code.
+In this step, you will create a private {{site.data.keyword.cloud_notm}} Git repository and push the starter application code.
 You will also learn how to automatically build and redeploy when the app is updated.

    You need to configure an SSH key for the push to be successful,check the instructions [here](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-tutorials#getting-started-common_gitlab).
    {: important}

-1. On a browser, open [IBM Cloud Git](https://us-south.git.cloud.ibm.com)
+1. On a browser, open [{{site.data.keyword.cloud_notm}} Git](https://us-south.git.cloud.ibm.com)

    The link above is for `us-south` region.
 For other regions, run `ibmcloud regions` and replace `us-south` in the URL with region name.
    {:tip}

 2. Click on **New project**, click on **Create blank project**, and then provide `openshiftapp` as the project name.
 3. Set the visibility level to **Private** and click **Create project**
 4. Follow the instructions under **Git global setup** and **Push an existing Git repository** sections to setup Git and to push the starter application code.